 “I did not know anything about lawn care before I came here but what I found was a strong culture of education,” he says.
 “I was taught everything I didn’t know.”

 He started out in phone sales and found that connecting with people came naturally to him.
-Like many others in the hospitality industry, he also had a desire to help others.
+Like many others in the hospitality industry, he also had the desire to help others.

 “I think another link between the lawn care industry and hospitality is that most people in it really do like to help other people,” he says.
 “Much of our lawn care job is about keeping people happy with their lawns and solving challenges that come up along the way.
 There’s a lot of customer service involved.
 I think many people that work in hospitality would find a strong connection with what we do in the green industry.”